Jerry Pournelle: Career

 He was founding President of the Pepperdine Research Institute.
 In 1989, Pournelle, Max Hunter, and retired Army Lieutenant General Daniel O. Graham made a presentation to then Vice President Dan Quayle promoting development of the DC-X rocket.

 Pournelle was among those who in 1968 signed a pro-Vietnam War advertisement in Galaxy Science Fiction.
 During the 1970s and 1980s, he also published articles on military tactics and war gaming in the military simulations industry in Avalon Hill's magazine The General.
-That led him into correspondences with some of the early figures in Dungeons and Dragons and other fantasy role-playing games.
+That led him into correspondences with some of the early figures in Dungeons & Dragons and other fantasy role-playing games.

 Two of his collaborations with Larry Niven reached the top rankings in the New York Times Best Seller List.
 In 1977, Lucifer's Hammer reached number two.
-Footfall — wherein Robert A. Heinlein was a thinly veiled minor character — reached the number one spot in 1986.
+Footfall — wherein Heinlein was a thinly veiled minor character — reached the number one spot in 1986.

 Pournelle served as President of the Science Fiction and Fantasy Writers of America in 1973.

 In 1994, Pournelle's friendly relationship with Newt Gingrich led to Gingrich securing a government job for Pournelle's son, Richard.
 At the time, Pournelle and Gingrich were reported to be collaborating on "a science fiction political thriller."
 Pournelle's relationship with Gingrich was long established even then, as Pournelle had written the preface to Gingrich's book, Window of Opportunity (1985).

 Years after Byte shuttered, Pournelle wrote his Chaos Manor column online.
 He reprised it at Byte.com, which he helped launch with journalist Gina Smith, John C. Dvorak, and others.
-However, after a shakeup, he announced that rather than stay at UBM, he would follow Smith, Dvorak, and 14 other news journalists to start an independent tech and politics site.
+However, after a shakeup, he announced that rather than stay at United Business Media, he would follow Smith, Dvorak, and 14 other news journalists to start an independent tech and politics site called anewdomain.net.
 As an active director of that site and others it launched, Pournelle wrote, edited, and worked with young writers and journalists on the craft of writing about science and tech.